 Live in stores across the Netherlands

-Capture customer emails and product-level data the moment someone brings back a worn product.
+Capture verified customer emails and product data the moment someone brings back an item in your store.
 Reward them.
 Sell to them again.
-At a fraction of paid media cost.
+At €1–3 per email.

 Two customers in conversation beside an in-store product collection display at a Dutch retail store